Gemini-Commerce/js-client-product-configurator/README.md

 npm link
 ```

-To use the link you just defined in your project, switch to the directory you want to use your product_configurator_service from, and run:
+To use the link you just defined in your project, switch to the directory you want to use your @gemini-commerce/js-client-product-configurator from, and run:

 ```shell
 npm link /path/to/<JAVASCRIPT_CLIENT_DIR>